 If you’ve never been on LinkedIn, it’s a great resource for people searching for job opportunities.
-You can connect with work colleagues, friends, employment agencies.
+You can connect with work colleagues, friends, and employment agencies.
 You can also connect with former work colleagues too.
-It provides a platform for you to reach out and let people know your skillset and what you’ll offer as an employee.
+It provides a platform for you to reach out and let people know your skill set and what you’ll offer as an employee.
 Employers advertise jobs on LinkedIn too.

 There are several employment websites out there such as SEEK and Career One.
 These websites advertise available jobs.
-Your search can be as broad or specific as you’d like, and there’s even extra services available.
+Your search can be as broad or specific as you’d like, and there are even extra services available.
 Such services include resumé writing and emailing new job leads.

 You might want to continue working but don’t want to work for somebody else anymore.
 It could be that you want to sell goods, or start up a consultancy.
 Another idea you might have is to do contract/ temp work as a self-employed contractor.
 There are so many jobs for retirees who choose a start-up to supplement their income.